 Today’s topic is 3D Movement, and how I’ve evolved my training philosophy over the years to incorporate it.

-Then I started to wise up, and it was in 2006 when my good friend and college rugby teammate, Brian St. Pierre introduced me to the concept of pushing and pulling, as his mentor, Eric Cressey, addresses his clients and athletes.
+Then I started to wise up, and it was in 2006 when my good friend, college rugby teammate, and one of the head nutritionists at Precision Nutrition, Brian St. Pierre introduced me to the concept of pushing and pulling, as his mentor, Eric Cressey, addresses his clients and athletes.
 “What a novel idea!”
 I said to myself.
 Training based on movements that are “functional” and crossover into not only sports, but in everyday life.
 So I started constructing my workouts based on:

 1) upper body horizontal pushing